We have basic coverage for all 50 states in the USA. Our enhanced coverage currently includes the following states:

 - Low Bridge

 - Traffic Island

 - Fallen Rocks

 Yes you can!
-First start WatchOut, then activate Trip mode with the play button, then launch your navigation app.
+First start WatchOut, then activate driving mode with the play button, then launch your navigation app.
 WatchOut will run in the background providing voice alerts while your navigation app guides you.

 The WatchOut app stores data it retrieves from the server on your device in what’s commonly referred to as a “cache”.
 This enables the app to work faster because it doesn’t have to ask the server for the same information over and over again.
-It should not be necessary to use this button since the app and server should always be in sync, but if the app is not showing alerts on the explore map as it should, you can press the “Reload” button which will force the app to get data from the server again.
+It should not be necessary to use this button since the app and server should always be in sync, but if the app is not showing hazards on the explore map as it should, you can press the “Reload” button which will force the app to get data from the server again.